-CHEM 326L EXPERIMENTAL ORGANIC CHEMISTRY I
+CHEM 326L ORGANIC CHEMISTRY I LAB

 (0-2) 2 credits.
 Prerequisites or corequisites: CHEM 114L and CHEM 326.
-A laboratory introduction to organic functional groups and methods for the separation and purification of organic compounds.
+A laboratory designed to accompany CHEM 326.
+Introduction to organic functional groups and methods for the separation and purification of organic compounds.